aaron-ng/CS4500_Project/report/doc.md

 `Key`
 - Stores the home node and the name of an entry in the distributed key store

-`Printer`
-- Provides some syntactic sugar for easier printing to standard out

 `Application`
 - Manages lifecyle of the KVStore
 - Provides a 'main' like run method